Ed-Hong/rtps/tensorflow/README.md

 5. Once the Trained Graph is finished, run the following command to use the Trained Graph to identify an image `sudo python3 -m scripts.label_image --input_width=${IMAGE_SIZE} --input_height=${IMAGE_SIZE}     --graph=tf_files/retrained_graph.pb      --image=tf_files/flower_photos/daisy/21652746_cc379e0eea_m.jpg`

- * The `--image` flag should point to the target image to be analyzed
+ * The `--image` flag should point to the target image to be analyzed, and the `--graph` flag should point to the Trained Graph created in Step 4.
+ * Also note that the `retrained_labels.txt` refers to the object classes the graph is trained to identify, which is built off of the names of the directories within `flower_photos`